zxcalc/pyzx/doc/gettingstarted.rst

 For more information regarding the command-line tools, run ``python -m pyzx --help``.

 This concludes this tutorial.
 For more information about the simplification procedures see :ref:`simplify`.
-Information regarding the circuit extraction can be found in :ref:`extract`.
 The different representations of the graphs and circuits is detailed in :ref:`representations`.
-The low level graph api is explained in :ref:`graph`.
+How to create and modify ZX-diagrams is explained in :ref:`graphs`.